Egypt president promises to fight chaos before pro-Mursi rallies

 The rallies aim to show that Mursi's supporters are not ready to accept the new military-backed government.
 However, a Brotherhood official also told Reuters on Thursday that the movement had proposed a framework for talks mediated by the EU.

-Sworn into office on Tuesday, the cabinet of interim premier Hazem el-Beblawy busied itself with tackling Egypt's many crises, buying foreign wheat to replenish stocks and banking $3 billion (2 billion pounds) in badly needed aid from the United Arab Emirates.
+Sworn into office on Tuesday, the cabinet of interim premier Hazem el-Beblawy busied itself with tackling Egypt's many crises, buying foreign wheat to replenish stocks and banking $3 billion in badly needed aid from the United Arab Emirates.

 Still stunned by the July 3 toppling of Mursi, his Muslim Brotherhood, and allies grouped in what it calls the National Alliance for Legitimacy, urged the nationwide rallies on Friday, predicting millions would take to the streets.